-The parties agree that while the Charter gives the JPFPF the authority to employ separate legal counsel, the City's Office of General Counsel (the "OGC") is the proper source for legal representation on routine matters (e.g., open records, public meetings, and other ordinary legal issues).
-The parties acknowledge and agree that separate counsel is and will be necessary regarding investments, pension and/or retirement related matters.
+The Parties agree that while the Charter gives the JPFPF the authority to employ separate legal counsel, the City's Office of General Counsel (the "OGC") is the a proper source for legal representation on routine matters (e.g., open records, public meetings, and collections and other ordinary, non-pension legal issues).
+The Parties acknowledge and agree that separate counsel is and will be necessary regarding investments, pension and/or retirement related matters.
 The JPFPF and the OGC shall consult on needs for separate counsel for other specific purposes.
-The parties agree that the current legal counsel structure and fees is reasonable and appropriate.
-In the event that parties should in the future be unable to agree regarding the selection or use of separate legal counsel nothing contained in this provision is intended to be nor should be construed as a waiver of any rights either party may otherwise have under the Charter or Florida Law.
+The Parties agree that the current legal counsel structure and fees is reasonable and appropriate.
+In the event that Parties should in the future be unable to agree regarding the selection or use of separate legal counsel nothing contained in this provision is intended to be nor should be construed as a waiver of any rights either Party may otherwise have under the Charter or Florida Law.

-4. QUALIFICATIONS FOR COUNCIL-APPOINTED TRUSTEES AND THE FIFTH
+4. QUALIFICATIONS FOR COUNCIL-APPOINTED TRUSTEES AND THE FIFTH TRUSTEE

-TRUSTEE

-Persons appointed to serve as Trustees of the JPFPF by the City, as well as any persons selected as the fifth member of the Trustees by the other four trustees, shall continue to be persons with professional financial experience and/or public pension experience, governance experience, institutional investment experience, community experience and wisdom, or comparable professional training, knowledge, and expertise.
+Persons chosen and appointed to serve as Trustees of the JPFPF by the City, as well as any persons selected as the fifth member of the Trustees by the other four trustees, shall continue to be persons with professional financial experience and/or public pension experience, governance experience, institutional investment experience, community experience and wisdom, or comparable professional training, knowledge, and expertise.
 Any Trustee chosen and appointed by the City Council shall not be a participant in or enrolled in any City of Jacksonville pension plan, shall serve for a maximum of 2, 4 year terms, and shall have at least 10 years of professional financial experience.